Introduction

 Why was it designed?

-• Pay attention to the questions you can't answer about your precedent.
+How did the city approve the project? - Pay attention to the questions you can't answer about your precedent.
 Look for for the answers in the specialized reference sources in the following section.